smilers/windows-itpro-docs/windows/deployment/update/media-dynamic-update.md

 ### Update WinPE

 This script is similar to the one that updates WinRE, but instead it mounts Boot.wim, applies the packages with the latest cumulative update last, and saves.
 It repeats this for all images inside of Boot.wim, typically two images.
 It starts by applying the servicing stack Dynamic Update.
 Since the script is customizing this media with Japanese, it installs the language pack from the WinPE folder on the language pack ISO.
 Additionally, it adds font support and text to speech (TTS) support.
 Since the script is adding a new language, it rebuilds lang.ini, used to identify languages installed in the image.
-For the second image, we'll save setup.exe and setuphost.exe for later use, to ensure these versions matches the \sources\setup.exe and \sources\setuphost.exe version from the installation media.
+For the second image, we save setup.exe and setuphost.exe for later use, to ensure these versions matches the \sources\setup.exe and \sources\setuphost.exe version from the installation media.
 If these binaries aren't identical, Windows Setup will fail during installation.
 We'll also save the serviced boot manager files for later use in the script.
 Finally, the script cleans and exports Boot.wim, and copies it back to the new media.

 ```powershell
 #